 Eloping is a one-of-a-kind experience that would be nothing without the spectacular scenery and thrilling experiences this world has to offer.
-Conservation efforts in places like Haleakala National Park and Rocky Mountain National Park work tirelessly to preserve Earth’s natural beauty with Leave No Trace.
+Conservation efforts in places like Joshua Tree National Park, Haleakala National Park, and Rocky Mountain National Park work tirelessly to preserve Earth’s natural beauty with Leave No Trace.
 This means people like you and I can visit, admire, explore, and celebrate some of Mother Nature’s best landscapes.

 While conservation efforts, nature organizations, and environmental groups have done well to preserve forests, oceans, and everything in between, we can also aid in the care places while we’re out exploring.
 Keep reading to learn how you can leave no trace on your wedding day and do your part to preserve our beautiful world for generations to come!